ColOfAbRiX/role-ssl-certs/README.md

 Ansible role to create, install, trust and manage [X.509 Certificates](1) (commonly known as SSL/TLS Certificates).

+The role tries to be flexible and generic and doesn't want to impose opinionated views on how to manage your PKI.
+The role has been designed to work as a pipeline and to support as many features as possible and to uniform the way the PKI is created.
 These are the features of the ssl-certs role:

  - It can create self-signed certificates, including Root Certification Authorities.
+ - It supports DSA, RSA and ECDSA keys.
+ - It outputs keys and certificates in PEM format (more formats to come).
+ - It supports the encryption of the private key with a passphrase.
  - It can create signed certificates from existing or new CA.
+ - Or it can just stop at the CSR create and later installation of a certificate.
- - It can create certificate chains files.
+ - It can create certificate chain files.
+ - It can generate multiple certificates with the same private key.
  - If you have existing certificates this role can use them.
- - It supports DSA, RSA and ECDSA keys.
- - It outputs keys and certificates in PEM format.
- - It supports the encryption of the private key with a passphrase.
  - It can install the certificates in a specific location on the target system.
+ - And it can use a local path to store the keys and certificates.
- - It can trust globally the certificates (OS dependent).
+ - It can install the certificates on trust stores (OS dependent).
  - It can use extended SSLv3 attributes.
- - It can use the Ansible inventory to store the keys and certificates.

 ## Requirements